The Institute of Sacred Music sponsors eight choral ensembles at Yale University.

-Founded by Marguerite L. Brooks in 1985 and now conducted by André J. Thomas, the Yale Camerata is a chorus whose members are Yale graduate and undergraduate students, faculty, staff, and experienced singers from the New Haven community.
-In fall 2021 the Camerata will hold virtual auditions, and we are hopeful that rehearsals and performances will be in person.
+Founded by Marguerite L. Brooks in 1985 and now conducted by Felicia Barber, the Yale Camerata is a chorus whose members are Yale graduate and undergraduate students, faculty, staff, and experienced singers from the New Haven community.
+The Camerata holds auditions each fall and spring.

 Members of the Yale Voxtet are students of Professor James Taylor and are candidates for graduate degrees in voice.
 The select group of eight singers specializes in early music, oratorio, and chamber ensemble.
 In addition to performing a variety of chamber music programs each year, the group sings, tours, and records as part of Yale Schola Cantorum.

 Yale Consort is a professional vocal ensemble conducted by Professor James O’Donnell.
 It provides high quality choral music through a series of evening services in local parishes and chapels.
 The centuries-old tradition of Choral Evensong encourages quiet contemplation through hymns, psalms, canticles, prayer, and reflection.

 Battell Chapel Choir, a part of the University Church in Yale, is conducted by graduate choral conducting students and open to all Yale students.
 The choir sings for ecumenical worship services on Sundays during the academic year and offers two or three additional concerts.
 Members are chosen by audition and paid for singing in the choir.

 The Marquand Chapel Choir, conducted by graduate choral conducting students, sings weekly for services at the Divinity School chapel.
 The choir is open to all students and welcomes singers of varying experience.
 For more information, write to firstname.lastname@example.org.